GhisaAlexandru15/Cohen_Coon/README.md

-Identificarea automată a unui sistem prin metoda Cohen-Coon.<br />
+Automatic identification of a higher order system using the Cohen-Coon method<br />
-Etape:<br />
+Steps:<br />
--am divizat o perioadă în 15 intervale<br />
+-divide each period in 15 subintervals<br />
--am verificat dacă abaterea medie patratică este sub o anumită valoare pe fiecare interval<br />
+-check if the standard deviation is less than a certain value<br />
--am extins zonele staționare<br />
+-extend the steady state zones<br />
--am interpolat zona tranzitorie cu un polinom de grad 10 pentru a afla cu exactitate timpul de 28% si 63%<br />
+-interpolate the transient state inteval with a degree 10 polynomial in order to find the 28% and 63% time with more precision<br />